Day 2 – Tochihara to Ise Kashiwazaki, 32km

 Accommodation: Minshuku Idobata, ¥6000 including dinner and breakfast, 0598-89-4026

 After a great night’s sleep and a delicious breakfast, I set off at 7.30am.
 After 1km of walking along a small road, the trail turned off the road and down some steep steps to a small tunnel under the road.
-Apart from a very faded arrow, it would be hard to know that you have to go through this tunnel and not the opposite direction through the forest, luckily Okajimaya-san told me about this tunnel last night.
+Apart from a very faded arrow, it would be hard to know that you have to go through this tunnel and not the opposite direction through the forest… luckily Okajimaya-san told me about this tunnel last night.
 I was in the forest for about 1km before joining route 42 but then only briefly as small wooden signs often pointed off the highway and into the forest crossing streams on log bridges.
 I passed a lot more green tea growing in the beautifully manicured ‘worm’ hedges (this isn’t a technical term, I just think they look like giant worms!)
 I also walked down one street where the green tea was being processed and boiled and the smell was incredible.
-Okajima-san had told me about a cafe that was a short detour along route 42, so I followed his advice and sat with 4 retired men and had a delicious cup of coffee (I think it’s quite fair to say Japan doesn’t really do coffee and everyday until now the best coffee I’d had was from vending machines).
+Okajima-san had told me about a cafe that was a short detour along route 42, so I followed his advice and sat with 4 retired men while enjoying a delicious cup of coffee (I think it’s quite fair to say Japan doesn’t really do coffee and everyday until now the best I’d had was from vending machines).